 Loved the Star Trek reference.
 You've gone where no ones gone before.

 What stamina to be able to observe the entire game.
-While watching I read the entire Post Dispatch and assembled a swing set and a tredmill.Prepare to be amazed.
+While watching I read the entire Post Dispatch and assembled a swing set and a tredmill.The break, don't bend offense.

 By MFranke in forum RAM TALKReplies: 2Last Post: -11-28-2007, 01:48 AM